python-parsy/parsy/docs/ref/methods_and_combinators.rst

       Also, the methods :meth:`~Parser.map`, :meth:`~Parser.combine` and
-      :meth:`~Parser.combine_dict`, which all use ``bind`` internally, are often more convenient ways to chain output where you are doing transformations but not further consuming of input.
+      :meth:`~Parser.combine_dict`, which all use ``bind`` internally, are often more convenient ways to chain functions where you are doing transformations but not consuming more input.

    .. method:: sep_by(sep, min=0, max=inf)